 I wanted to try something a bit different which I could fling around the bends without grinding foot boards

 June saw me back in California for another two week work trip in Silicon Valley, and again stuck out there over the weekend with nowt to do – what a drag.
-The last couple of trips I had rented a Harley Davidson’s, Dyna 103 Low Rider and a Road King, so this time I wanted to try something a bit different which I could fling around the bends without grinding foot boards.
+The last couple of trips I had a couple of Harley Davidson rentals, a Dyna 103 Low Rider and a Road King; so this time I wanted to try something a bit different which I could fling around the bends without grinding foot boards.
 This is when I found Dubbelju (pronounced double-you), who are also based in the Mission district of San Francisco, but offer a much wider selection of bikes, from adventure and touring to custom, cafe racers and street bikes.
-Read on for the full low down on my bike rental in San Francisco.
+Read on for the full low down on my bike San Francisco motorcycle rental.

 Due to my work trip being finalised quite last minute, I was a little at the mercy as to what bikes hadn’t already been booked, so unfortunately my first choices of big adventure bikes like the Honda Africa Twin, KTM 1090 and BMW 1200GS were gone.
 The Yamaha FJ-09 (Tracer 900) was tempting to try as a logical step up from my Fazer 600 I ride in London, but for a blast in the sun I wanted something different with more character that I wouldn’t normally choose to ride.
 So, I opted for the Triumph Bonneville T100.
-Sure their Thruxton was tempting, but the practicalities of comfort for a long weekend riding won over.
+Sure their Thruxton was tempting, but the practicalities of comfort for a long weekend cruising the San Francisco motorcycle roads won over.

 Having rented in the past from EagleRider, I can’t help but compare the two companies side by side.
 The online booking for on Dubbelju’s website may not be quite as polished as EagleRider’s, but I received a much more personal service afterwards as Dubbelju’s staff followed up with details, ensured everything was clear and offered plenty of help to plan my days on the bike.
 From recommended routes and destinations to mundane stuff like pointing me to a good local car park to dump my rental car for the weekend (San Fran Mission District has a bit of a sketchy ambience).